Do you want to file a complaint? Contact the Ombudsman.

 The Capriolo Report was released November 25, 2020.
-With the support of a Committee co-chaired by the Honourable Pepita G. Capriolo and Archbishop Lépine, we are undertaking to implement the recommendations contained in that Report.
+With the support of a Committee co-chaired by Archbishop Lépine and the Honourable Pepita G. Capriolo, we are undertaking to implement the recommendations contained in that Report.
 The end result will be an abuse complaint process that focuses on the victim, that examines all forms of abuse, and under which a victim’s age no longer constitutes a criterion for reporting a complaint.
-The existence of an Ombudsman, the creation of a five-member lay Advisory Committee and the conducting of investigations by external experts will ensure that each complaint is treated with all due diligence and respect.
+The existence of an Ombudsman, the creation of a lay Advisory Committee comprising five members, one of whom is a survivor, and the fact that investigations are conducted by external experts will ensure that each complaint is treated with all due diligence and respect.

 The Bishops of Canada launch a national, bilingual service for reporting situations of sexual abuse either committed or covered-up by a Bishop.
 This service furthers their commitment to responsibility, accountability and transparency in matters of clergy sexual abuse and their commitment to facilitate healing and justice for victims-survivors.

-Independent report by the Honourable Pepita G. Capriolo investigating complaints against former priest Brian Boucher
+Independent report by the Honourable Pepita G. Capriolo on the complaints against former priest Brian Boucher

-The Roman Catholic Archdiocese of Montreal has released the report of an independent investigation into its handling of complaints against former diocesan priest Brian Boucher.
-The 276-page report, authored by the Honourable Pepita G. Capriolo, retired Québec Superior Court Justice, was made public at a press conference by Archbishop Christian Lépine with Justice Capriolo.
+The Roman Catholic Archdiocese of Montreal has released the report of the independent investigation into the handling of complaints received about former priest Brian Boucher.
+The 276-page report by the Honourable Pepita G. Capriolo, a retired Quebec Superior Court judge, was made public at a press conference in her presence and that of Archbishop Christian Lépine of Montreal.

-To ensure the safety and integrity of all those to whom the Catholic Church proclaims the Gospel, the Archdiocese of Montreal introduced its Responsible Pastoral Ministry Policy in 2016 to ensure a healthy and safe environment and to prevent all forms of abuse toward vulnerable individuals.
+In order to ensure the safety and integrity of those to whom it brings the Gospel message, the Catholic Church in Montreal has adopted the diocesan policy of responsible pastoral care, which aims to ensure a safe and healthy environment for all, and to prevent all forms of abuse of vulnerable people.